AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 Do we ever assume that a pointer is tagged?
 Yes, in the following places:

 - In the continuation of an algebraic case, R1 is assumed tagged
-- On entry to a function, R1 is assumed tagged
+- On entry to a non-top-level function, R1 is assumed tagged

 These assumptions make the code faster: when extracting values from the closure pointed to be R1, we just subtract the (known) tag from the offset.

-There is one unexpected consequence of the function entry code assuming that R1 is tagged: the function pointer in a `RET_FUN` stack frame *must* be tagged, because it is just loaded into R1 before jumping to the entry code for the function.
-This is the single exception to the general rule that tags are optional in pointers found in heap objects.
+So each place that enters one of these code fragments must ensure that it is correctly tagging R1.
+Here are the cases for an algebraic case alternative:

+- the scrutinee of the case jumps directly to the alternative, if R1 is already tagged
+- the constructor entry code returns to an alternative.
+This code adds the correct tag.
+- if the case alternative fails a heap or stack check, then the RTS will re-enter the alternative after GC.
+In this case, our re-entry arranges to enter the constructor, so we get the correct tag by virtue of going through the constructor entry code.

+Here are the cases for a function:

+- we can assume that pointers to non-top-level functions are always tagged, so entering directly is safe.
+- unknown function application goes via `stg_ap_XXX` (see \[[wiki:Commentary/Rts/HaskellExecution/FunctionCalls\#GenericApply](commentary/rts/haskell-execution/function-calls#) Generic Apply).
+  The generic apply functions must therefore arrange to correctly tag R1 before entering the function.

 ## Compacting GC